 Animation Render Stuck When Exporting with LottieFiles for AE Plugin

-2. Keep the track matte layer on top of the layer you want to apply the matte to.
+• Keep the track matte layer directly above the layer you’re applying it to.

 Screenshot_2023-04-04_at_12.39.14_PM.png

-6. Merge Paths: Ensure your composition does not include "Merge path".
-If it does, remove it from the composition before rendering.
+Make sure your composition does not include Merge Paths.
+If it does, remove them before rendering.

-1. Adobe After Effects Version
+• Your Adobe After Effects version

 Updated